SCCF 2023 – 2024 GRANT RECIPIENTS

 AGENCY BACKGROUND

 The programs at Literacy Connects coach children in reading so they don’t fall behind in school.
 Other programs teach parents the importance of reading to their children, help young people experience the power of words and ideas through the arts and put books in the hands of people who need them.
-2022 SCCF funding supported the Reading Seed Program in serving 635 children at 26 Title 1 elementary schools.
-Reading Seed also distributed 15,663 free, quality books at those 26 partner schools for children to take home to build home libraries.
+2023 SCCF funding was vital in enabling Reading Seed to rebuild the volunteer corps in the wake of the pandemic.
+Literacy Connects was able to recruit 129 volunteers to the program.
+886 students were served in 23 Title 1 elementary schools.
+This is a 46% increase in students served compared to 2021-2022.
+Funding also helped distribute 19,630 free books to children in this program.

-Focus of the 2023 Grant: Reading Seed Children Literacy Program
+Focus of the 2024 Grant: Reading Seed Interns Project

 MEASURABLE OUTCOMES